-We have audited the financial statements of Smithsonian Institution (the Organization), which comprise the statements of financial position as of September 30, 2022 and 2021, and the related statements of financial activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of the Smithsonian Institution (the Organization), which comprise the statements of financial position as of September 30, 2023 and 2022, and the related statements of financial activities and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as of September 30, 2022 and 2021, and the results of its changes in net assets and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as of September 30, 2023 and 2022, and the results of its changes in net assets and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.